damato-design/blog/src/posts/choose-wisely.md

 One of the most clear indications of usage between these patterns of the group is between checkboxes and radio buttons.
 Checkboxes are meant for selecting more than one option, while radio buttons are used for selecting a single exclusive option.

+{% aside %}

+### Keyboard interactivity differences

+Another important difference between checkbox and radio groups is the tab stops.
+Each checkbox is a single tab stop, while an entire group of radio buttons is a single tab stop with arrow key navigation.
+This is built into HTML as long as the `name` property is correctly applied.

+{% endaside %}

 Interestingly, the native HTML select allows for both configurations (using the `multiple` attribute for multiple selections).
 So the question is, why use the native HTML select when there are other patterns which more clear usage?

-One of the properties of the HTML select is the limited amount of data to show.
+One of the properties of the HTML select is the limited amount of data shown.
 The element is restrictive to a word or phrase which represents the value for selection.
 The other patterns allow for much more information.
 In relation, the select only displays the selected value.
 This means that it is less likely that the user will review the selection since it requires extra interaction.
 Laying out all the options as checkboxes or radio buttons help the user consider all the possibilities.
 Additionally, the HTML select options are not bound to the page layout; its options will exist separately from visual flow.
 This supports the basis of using checkboxes and radios for options which need more detail from options that are concise.

+{% aside %}

+### Multiple problems

+The `multiple` attribute which could be added to the HTML select is not a common pattern in user interface design.
+On desktop devices, additional keys must be introduced in order to choose multiple options and the keys to use vary between desktop operating systems (`Ctrl` (windows) or `Cmd` (Mac)).
+Touch devices commonly provide these as checkboxes instead which helps users identify the ability to choose more than one.
+Due to these properties I would recommend avoiding the HTML select for choosing multiple options and instead present a list of checkboxes or a similar but consistent pattern.

+{% endaside %}

 Let's break down the options one more time: